circlewithamole/circlewithamole/README.md

 13. I don’t allow copying my ponies, but it’s fine to take inspiration :-)

-14. I usually check out other people's pages and sign there.
+14. I usually check out other people's pages and sometimes sign there.
 If you notice a small doodle on your gimmis, you'll know who it is (just kidding, maybe o_o)